pascuale2/Ticket-System-Queue-for-TAs/README.md

 ## Login Page
 * Uses OAuth 2.0
-* Join the professor's office hours to ask questions which is an industry-standard for authentication services
+* Join a professor's office hours to ask questions which is an industry-standard for authentication services
 * ID tokens are used to send the profile ID to the server securely where it is decrypted using google's nodejs plugin.
-For additional security, using Google authentication API, * We can use a G-Suite such as MacEwan’s to verify student accounts securely.
+* We can use a G-Suite such as MacEwan’s to verify student accounts securely.

 ![image](https://user-images.githubusercontent.com/56744638/116008104-235cd880-a5d0-11eb-99f1-d8a9ab892a87.png)